alext-sap/lx-collabo/docs/en/template/00_about.md

 * Do you like it?
 Do you prefer it to Word/PDF format?

 * Will you be willing to learn how to write in a new format?

+* Do you have any concerns about this new approach?